afragen/add-custom-header-images/readme.txt

 Thanks to Andrijana Nikolic at [Web Hosting Geeks](http://webhostinggeeks.com) for translation help.

 == Changelog ==

+= 1.4.0 =
+* added srcset for responsive image sizes
+* tested and updated for WP 4.4.0

 = 1.3.3 =
 * tested to 4.3